argonne-lcf/ThetaGPU-Docs/doc_staging/jupyter.md

 1. From a `thetalogin` node: `ssh thetagpusn1` to login to a ThetaGPU service node.
 2. From `thetagpusn1`, start an interactive job (make sure to note which ThetaGPU node the job gets routed to, `thetagpu21` in this example):
 You can start an interactive job using the following syntax.
-An example with the datascience allocation is provided next.
 ```bash
 (thetagpusn1) $ qsub -I -A <projectname> -n <number of nodes> -t <time>
 Replace the <projectname> with your allocation name and specify the appropriate number of nodes and time.
 ```
-Here is a working example.
+Here is a working example using the datascience allocation with 1 node for an hour.
+Replace this with the appropriate project, number of nodes and time.
 ```bash
 (thetagpusn1) $ qsub -I -A datascience -n 1 -t 01:00
 Job routed to queue "full-node".